steveicarus/iverilog/Documentation/usage/vvp_flags.rst

   determine the return types of user-defined system functions.
 If specified at compile-time, there is no need to specify them again here.

+* -q

+  Enable quiet mode.
+This suppresses all output to <stdout> sent via MCD bit 0 (e.g. all output from $display and friends).
+It does not affect output to the log file, nor does it affect output to <stdout> sent via the STDOUT file descriptor.

 * -s

   $stop right away, in the beginning of the simulation.
 This kicks the